PierpaoloSpadafora/UID_CasaNostra/README.md

 # CasaNostra: Mafia-themed Family Expense Manager

-CasaNostra is a JavaFX-based desktop application designed to assist (mob) families in managing and keeping track of their expenses.
+CasaNostra is a JavaFX-based desktop application designed to assist (mob 🕵️‍♂️) families in managing and keeping track of their expenses.
 While the core purpose is to provide a straightforward solution for financial management, it incorporates a silly mafia-themed aesthetic and user experience ;).

 ## Features